1 FAM 600

 (7) Serves as the Department's technical advisor at meetings and conferences with other organizations within the Department, and with other U.S. Government agencies, on payroll and retirement policy and operating procedures;

-(8) Serves as the chief advisor and consultant to the deputy comptroller, Charleston, clarifying the statutes and regulations governing worldwide payroll and retirement operations and procedures; and
+(8) Serves as the chief advisor and consultant to the principal deputy comptroller for Global Operations, clarifying the statutes and regulations governing worldwide payroll and retirement operations and procedures; and

 (9) Provides technical assistance and guidance on payroll and retirement operations and procedures to all levels of personnel in the Department and abroad and to representatives of Federal agencies that are furnished administrative support by the Department.

-The managing director for the Office of Global Disbursing Operations (DO) reports to the Deputy Comptroller, Charleston.
-The managing director:
+The managing director for the Office of Global Disbursing Operations (CGFS/DO) reports to the principal deputy comptroller for Global Operations and:

 (1) Manages the Department’s global disbursing activities including processing electronic and check payments, purchasing foreign currency, maintaining local currency and U.S. dollar bank accounts and monitoring cashier operations worldwide;